Cyclone Debbie: New South Wales

 Ex-Tropical Cyclone Debbie continued to move south and merged with a cold front moving up the north coast of New South Wales.
 This triggered heavy rainfall in the Northern Rivers and led to significant flooding in the Tweed, Lismore, Byron, Richmond Valley, Kyogle and Ballina local government areas.
 A woman drowned in floodwaters at a rural property south of Murwillumbah, while the Pacific Motorway was cut off by floodwaters at Chinderah.
 New South Wales Premier Gladys Berejiklian declared the regions as disaster zones, thus enabling the residents to access disaster assistance funding.
 Two more people were confirmed to have drowned in floodwaters on 1 April, another south of Murwillumbah and one at Gungal.

 On 3 April, a mother and two of her children drowned when their car plunged into the flooded Tweed River at Tumbulgum.
 In total, Debbie killed six people in New South Wales.

 New Zealand

 A week after becoming extratropical, the remnants of Cyclone Debbie passed over New Zealand, causing flash flooding over many areas.
-The township of Edgecumbe in the Bay of Plenty region was evacuated on April 6 due to flooding, and a state of emergency declared.
+The township of Edgecumbe in the Bay of Plenty region was evacuated on April 6 due to flooding, and a state of emergency was declared.
 The insurance claims reached NZ$91.5 million (US$63.8 million).